GarnetSunset/Haircuttery/readme.md

 # Haircuttery

-A program I wrote for work, meant to scrape Better Buisness Bureau and 800notes with an excel file.
+A program I wrote for work, meant to scrape Better Business Bureau and 800notes with an excel file.

 ### Windows Users